Optomechanical quantum bus for donor spins in silicon: Acknowledgements

 \section{Acknowledgements}

-H.~L. was funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant Agreement No. 852428).
-A.~H. and T.~H. were funded by the Finnish Quantum Flagship (project no. 210000621611).
-T.~H. was funded by the Research Council of Finland project DYNCOR (project no. 354735).
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 852428), from Research Council of Finland (Grant No. 321416 and 354735), and from the Finnish Quantum Flagship (project no. 359240, University of Jyväskylä).